-In order to find the total volume of the figure, first we need to calculate the volume for figure A.
+To find the total volume of the figure, first, you need to calculate the volume for figure A.

-- But how do we know the width of figure B?
+- But how do you know the width of Figure B?

-Notice that figure A and figure B both share the same measurement for length.
+Notice that Figures A and B share the same measurement for length.

 Desmond’s building has a total volume of 5,984 cubic feet.

-Now, let’s practice finding the total volume of a solid figure by decomposing rectangular prisms.
+Now, practice finding the total volume of a solid figure by decomposing rectangular prisms.